bright-tools/ccsm/README.md

 Statement counting is based on the definition provided in the C language specification, namely

-"A statement specifies an action to be performed"
+> "A statement specifies an action to be performed"

+Syntactically it is defined as:

+> statement:
+>    labeled-statement
+>    compound-statement
+>    expression-statement
+>    selection-statement
+>    iteration-statement
+>    jump-statement

 The following are not counted as statements, as they do not result in any operation being performed:
 * Compound statements, as by themselves they serve only as a method of creating a block.